clarebirch/clarebirch.github.io/quarter-life-crisis.md

 This is a living (ie. incomplete, being edited, updated) ~~list of~~ reflection, list of lessons, advice, and experiments through my quarter-life crisis.
 #### Notes on this update (November 2024)
 First, thank you much to the several people who have reached out to ask questions, chat, and help after reading this.
 It's been a real pleasure meeting you!!
-Special thanks to [Joe](https://x.com/josephnwalker?lang=en), [José](https://x.com/ArtirKel), and [Alexey](https://x.com/alexeyguzey), in part for their mutual consistency in flying the [EV](https://www.mercatus.org/emergent-ventures) Grantees/"Greater George Mason Co-Prosperity Sphere" (kudos to [this]((https://www.thepsmiths.com/p/review-scaling-people-by-claire-hughes?utm_source=publication-search#footnote-1-130267993) very sassy but witty blog) flag.
+Special thanks to [Joe](https://x.com/josephnwalker?lang=en), [José](https://x.com/ArtirKel), and [Alexey](https://x.com/alexeyguzey), in part for their mutual consistency in flying the [EV](https://www.mercatus.org/emergent-ventures) Grantees/"Greater George Mason Co-Prosperity Sphere" flag. (kudos to [this](https://www.thepsmiths.com/p/review-scaling-people-by-claire-hughes?utm_source=publication-search#footnote-1-130267993) very sassy but witty blog for that bit)

 The next chapter looks pretty great at this point.
 Very excited.
 It looks like:
 * Building a research org (stealthy!)